 - Subverted in the fifth Spellsinger novel: a cosmic being is captured by a madman and its attempts to escape will eventually destroy the world.
 Clothahump assumes this is a grandiose suicide.
 It's not; Braglob is just too stupid and crazy to realize what'll happen.

-- Lord Foul in the Chronicles Of Thomas Covenant is a type 2.
+- Lord Foul in the Chronicles of Thomas Covenant is a type 2.
 He's a Cosmic Entity trapped within physical reality and linear time, and he wants to return to his natural state.
 Problem is, the Arch of Time is in his way, and to get out, he needs to destroy it.
 Destroying the Arch would, be extension, destroy the world.
 Being a God of Evil even before his imprisonment, Foul's not too fussed about the whole "destroying the world" part of the plan.

 - Willow Rosenberg, in Season 6 of Buffy the Vampire Slayer.
 She attempted to destroy the world out of grief in the sixth season finale after her Roaring Rampage of Revenge over the death of Tara ended with a magical overload that briefly attuned her to the thoughts and feelings of everyone else on the planet.
 Overwhelmed by the world's collective pain, she decided that "your suffering has to end" and turned her newfound power towards bringing about The End of the World as We Know It.
-She was finally stopped by the The Power of Love.
+She was finally stopped by The Power of (Platonic) Love.

-- A minor villain in the short-lived Birds of Prey series had the ability to mimic the abilities of other metahumans.
+- A minor villain in the short-lived Birds of Prey (2002) had the ability to mimic the abilities of other metahumans.
 Unfortunately, he was also an anti-meta bigot who had horrifying migraines whenever another metahuman was around.
 His motivation was thus a combination of Types II and III, in that his physical and emotional pain was caused by the presence of metahumans (to the point that he commits suicide in the end) and that he considered metas to be an abomination.

 - Exalted features the Neverborn, an example of Type 5.
 Once, they were Primordials, the creators of the universe, but as they designed it, they didn't believe the cycle of death would ever need to incorporate something as grand as themselves.
 So when they ended up getting killed, they found they couldn't pass into Lethe, eventually undergoing the cosmic equivalent of sepsis without ever being able to die from it.
 So they plotted to feed Creation into Oblivion, mainly so it'd stop the pain.

 - A few of their chosen soldiers, the Deathlords, are a mixture of Type 2 and Type 4.
-The Dowager of the Irreverent Vulgate in Unrent Veils, the Bishop of the Chalcedony Thurible, and Walker in Darkness all consider themselves priests of Oblivion, dedicated in bringing the peace of nonexistence to a suffering world.
+The Dowager of the Irreverent Vulgate in Unrent Veils, the Bishop of the Chalcedony Thurible, and Walker in Darkness all consider themselves priests of Oblivion, dedicated to bringing the peace of nonexistence to a suffering world.
 The others just want to Take Over the World to varying degrees.

 - In Fable II, Lord Lucien became obsessed with the power of Old Kingdom technology after the death of his wife and daughter, which eventually drives him to reconstruct an Old Kingdom device known as The Spire, with slave labor, and use it to reshape the world to his liking.
 Oh, and along the way he murders your sister, along with countless others, including your wife and kids, if you have a family, and your canine companion.